By becoming a friend of your local park or open space, you can:

 Florence Park

-The Friends of Florence Park have reformed.
-Information and dates of meetings are on their new Friends of Florence Park website.
-The group have some wonderful ideas to help celebrate the estate's 80th anniversary.
+The Friends of Florence Park have recently regrouped.
+Updates and meeting dates can be found on the Friends of Florence Park website.
+They are currently brainstorming ideas for celebrating the estate's 80th anniversary.

 Headington Hill Park